 One caveat that should be taken care of is that all the covered variations should collectively form a single inventive concept (also called as ‘unity of invention’).
 One should not try to cover several inventive concepts into a single patent application, which often leads to rejection of the patent application.

-Cover each section of draft
+5. Cover each section of patent application during patent drafting

 A patent drafter should avoid writing a patent draft like a long monotonous description without any sections.
 There should be different sections in a patent application as per legal requirements for various jurisdictions.
 A drafter should cover all such sections including field of invention, background, summary of invention, brief description of drawings, detailed description, claims and abstract.
 I will cover sone best practices to write these sections in a separate article.

 6. Jurisdiction-specific requirements